unknownbrackets/maxcso/README.md

-                   The default is to use zlib and 7zdeflate only --lz4-cost=N    Allow lz4 to increase block size by N% at most (cso2 only) --orig-cost=N   Allow uncompressed to increase block size by N% at most
+                   The default is to use zlib and 7zdeflate only --lz4-cost=N    Allow lz4 to increase block size by N% at most (cso2 only) --orig-cost=N   Allow uncompressed to increase block size by N% at most --output-path=X Output to path X/, use basename for default outputs
 ```

 Because Zopfli is significantly slower than the other methods, and uses a lot more memory, it